godotengine/godot-docs/tutorials/scripting/gdscript/warnings/untyped_declaration.rst

 .. code-block:: none

-    %s "%s()" has no static return type.
+    Function "_ready()" has no static return type.

-    %s "%s" has no static type.
+    Variable "my_age" has no static type.

 The default warning level for this warning is **Ignore**.